arp242/arp242.net/_posts/2017-06-28-docker-ps-readable.markdown

 Still a bit larger than the standard 80 columns, but only by a bit (108 in this specific example), which is a hell of a lot better than 260.

-You can add this to `~/.config/docker.json` – and of course the config is in [a stupid format](https://arp242.net/weblog/json_as_configuration_files-_please_dont) – to have it apply automatically:
+You can add this to `~/.config/docker.json` – and the config is in [a stupid format](https://arp242.net/weblog/json_as_configuration_files-_please_dont) – to have it apply automatically: